 4. Revision to Recreation Major: (Council members were provided with a handout consisting of a memorandum regarding the Revision to Recreation Major.)
 Parker moved to approve the revisions to the major, and Janzow seconded the motion.
 Mark Langenfeld advised that Recreation was re-accredited in 1998 and this was a proposal to continually update the program.
 The motion was approved unanimously.B.
 Discussion Items

 1. Policy Proposal for Assessment of Student Performance: (Council members were provided with a handout of the proposal.)
 Fred Janzow advised that the objective was to update the policy before going into the bulletin.
 Fred Janzow agreed that the matter of not naming a specific test was due to the many changes over the years in testing services.
 He also stated that procedurals matters were still to be worked out and a proposal will be forthcoming next semester.
 Jane Stephens advised that a graduation waiver was being considered as an incentive to those students completing the assessment.
 Sandy Hinkle advised that the Registrar’s office was working on a way to include outside certifications on students’ transcripts.

 2. Update on the General Education Status Report – CBHE: (Council members were provided with a handout consisting of the General Education Status Report for CBHE Credit Transfer Policy, Southeast’s General Education 42-Crdit Transfer Block and a General Education Reporting Matrix.)
 It was discussed that sending out packets systematically to all schools especially community colleges would be useful.
-Martin Jones moved to approve that the University Studies Council spearhead this procedure, and Gerald McDougall seconded the motion.
+Martin Jones moved to approve that the General Education Council spearhead this procedure, and Gerald McDougall seconded the motion.
 The motion was approved unanimously.